AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 When you download a report after selecting a status filter, the downloaded Learner Transcript report will contain the learner data based on the status filter applied.
 This added filter will also be displayed to Custom Admin and Manager when they are about to generate a Learner Transcript.

-# Viewing courses {#viewingcourses}
+## Viewing courses {#viewingcourses}

 As an administrator, you can view a list of all available courses.
 Click **Courses **on the left pane to view the list of courses with search and filter options.
 You can also view the course effectiveness percentage for each course on the course thumbnails.

-**Note**
+>[!NOTE]
+>
-You can retire a course after the course is consumed by learners or when you want to hold up any particular course after publishing it.
+>You can retire a course after the course is consumed by learners or when you want to hold up any particular course after publishing it.
 You can retire a course only when it is in a published state.
 List of all the retired courses can be viewed by clicking the **Retired **tab.

-# View quiz scores {#viewquizscores}
+## View quiz scores {#viewquizscores}

 1. Click course name on the course thumbnail.
 1. Click Quiz Score on the left pane.